 So, we’re going to take a trip around the world and find the weirdest birthday traditions that you just won’t believe.

-1. A flour-covered Caribbean
+1. The flour-covered Caribbean

 In many regions of the Caribbean, most commonly Jamaica, an individual of any age can expect to have their birthday celebrated by having huge amounts of flour thrown at them by friends and family.